Join the HPD Team

 Career Advancement

-At Hilliard PD, officers have opportunities to specialize and develop within a chosen career path, and there are opportunities to promote into a supervisory position.
+At the Hilliard Police Department (HPD), officers have opportunities to specialize and develop within a chosen career path, and there are opportunities to promote into a supervisory position.

 Specialized Units